romainv42/coursera-cybersec-project/README.md

 POSTGRES_USER=dev-user
 POSTGRES_DB=capstone
 POSTGRES_SERVER=database
-HMAC=LqntbFvXfP1CGPQeOapV3SXAxSdartx8j62+enxCMXQ=
+HMAC=AAAAAAAAAAAAAAAAAAAAAAAAA=
+RSA_PASS=AAAAAAAAAAAAAAAAAAAAAAAAA=
 ```

 - **HMAC**: contains a key to generate the cryptographic HMAC hash.
-You can use the one provided in `.env` file or replace it using the following command:
+You can generate one using the following command:
 ```
 openssl rand -base64 32
 ```

+- **RSA_PASS**: contains a passphrase to cipher the RSA private key before storing it on the storage.
+Cipher used is AES-256-GCM.
+You can generate it by using the same command as previous.

 - **POSTGRES_USER**: DB User
 - **POSTGRES_PASSWORD**: Its password